ChuckNoxis/Docker-Alpine/README.md

 # Docker-Alpine
-Install bash and util-linux in docker:stable based on alpine.
+Install bash openssh and util-linux in docker:stable based on alpine.